maecapozzi/blog/content/blog/using-node-fetch-with-apollo-link-http/index.md

 title: "Using node-fetch with apollo-link-http"
 ---

-I'm building a [Gatsby](https://www.gatsbyjs.org/) app that consumes data from a graphQL service with the help of apollo-client and TypeScript.
+I'm building a [Gatsby](https://www.gatsbyjs.org/) app that consumes data from a GraphQL service with the help of apollo-client and TypeScript.
 Because Gatsby creates static assets at build time, I needed a data-fetching tool that would work on the client-side and the server-side. apollo-client recommends using [node-fetch](https://github.com/bitinn/node-fetch) for the task.

 When I installed `node-fetch` and tried it out, I got this TypeScript error: